KCEvers/SystemDynamicsBuildR.jl/README.md

 # SystemDynamicsBuildR.jl
-Support for the R package sdbuildR.
+Julia support package for the R package [sdbuildR](https://kcevers.github.io/sdbuildR/).
+Not recommended for standalone use.